THOMAS P. SCHULER

 Region: New York City

-Committee(s): Strategic Planning, Advocacy
+Committee(s): Strategic Planning, Advocacy (Chair)

 Thomas P. Schuler is the longtime Chief Government Affairs Officer for The Metropolitan Museum of Art, serving as special counselor to the Museum’s President on matters relating to government.
 He leads strategic planning for government affairs efforts, establishing and cultivating ongoing relationships with government officials at City Hall and in Albany and Washington, D.C.
 He has been with The Met since 2000.

 Mr. Schuler was for several years the elected Democratic District Leader representing the neighborhoods of Chelsea, the Flatiron District, Madison Square, and Rose Hill.
 He held that position for 10 years and was recognized for his neighborhood and community activism.

 Mr. Schuler is longtime member of the Gay and Lesbian Independent Democrats of Manhattan, for which he is a former executive board member.
 He has played key roles in the campaigns of many of the City’s leading LGBT officials, including State Senator Tom Duane, Assembly Member Deborah Glick, and New York State Court of Appeals Judge Paul Feinman, as well as Council Member Jimmy Van Bramer and Lynn Kotler, Paul Goetz, and Anthony Cannataro, in their campaigns for Civil Court Judge.

 Before joining The Metropolitan Museum of Art, Mr. Schuler served as Chief of Staff to former State Senator and now New York State Attorney General Eric Schneiderman, as well as Tom Duane when he was a member of the New York City Council.
 He was also the Bronx Director for former State Senator Franz S. Leichter.